emmt/ResizableArrays.jl/docs/src/usage.md

 fit in memory).
 When such a resizable array is resized, its previous contents is preserved if only the last dimension is changed.

-Resizable arrays are designed to re-use workspace arrays if possible to avoid calling the garbage collector.
+Resizable arrays are designed to re-use storage if possible to avoid calling the garbage collector.
 This may be useful for real-time applications.
 As a consequence, the storage used by a resizable array `A` can only grow unless `skrink!(A)` is called to reduce the storage to the minimum.

 ## Append or prepend contents

-Call:
+Calling:

 ```julia
 append!(A, B) -> A
 ```

-to append the elements of array `B` to a resizable array `A`.
-As you may guess, calling:
+appends the elements of array `B` to a resizable array `A` and, as you may guess, calling:

 ```julia